LouisDesdoigts/dLux/docs/tutorials/howtos/dLux_objects.md

 )

-# Let examine the optics object!
+# Let's examine the optics object!
 The dLux framework has in-built
 # pretty-printing, so we can just print the object to see what it contains.
 print(optics)
 ```